-Catholic Social Services of Rapid City has a long tradition of being involved in disaster response in western South Dakota.
-More than 45 years ago, CSS founder and first executive director, the late Msgr.
-William O’Connell led a community disaster response to the 1972 Rapid City flood.
-That tragedy claimed the lives of 238 people and destroyed parts of the city’s commercial center and entire neighborhoods of low-income housing.
-It also led to Msgr.
-O’Connell’s foundational work with flood recovery volunteers using case management protocols that eventually became what we now know as National VOAD (Voluntary Organizations Active in Disaster), which is utilized in disaster response efforts nationwide today.
-CSS service area covers 43,000 square miles of high plains, forests and agricultural land, a geography that often experiences harsh climates extremes of blizzards, drought, tornadoes, hailstorms, flash floods, wildfires and other disasters.
+Catholic Social Services of Rapid City has long tradition of being involved in disaster response in western South Dakota.
+The late Msgr.
+William O’Connell led the community in response to the 1972 flood which claimed 238 lives.
+Msgr.
+O’Connell’s efforts were foundational and eventually helped to shape a national movement known as National VOAD (Voluntary Organizations Active in Disaster).
+CSS services an area covering 22 counties and 43,000 square miles of geography that often experiences the extremes of blizzards, drought, tornadoes, hailstorms, flash floods, wildfires and other disasters.

 HOW TO VOLUNTEER

 - Volunteer to serve on the Long-Term Recovery Group in your community.